-From these studies, one may conclude that Recoverin prolongs the lifetime of photoexcited Rhodopsin by inhibiting Rhodopsin Kinase at calcium levels maximizes the sensitivity of the rod cell and contributes to adaptation low light intensities.
-The shortened lifetime of activated Rhodopsin at low calcium levels may promote visual recovery and adaptation to high background light intensities.
+From these studies, one may conclude that Recoverin prolongs the lifetime of photoexcited Rhodopsin by inhibiting Rhodopsin Kinase at calcium levels which maximizes the sensitivity of the rod cell and contributes to adaptation low light The intensities. shortened lifetime of activated Rhodopsin at low calcium levels may promote visual recovery and adaptation to high background light intensities.